 Holle is another great brand for organic cereals for babies.
-It's rice cereal is another candidate for the best organic rice cereal for baby.
+Its rice cereal is another candidate for the best organic rice cereal for baby.
 However, it's a little difficult to find!
 If you have found a store that carries it, please let us know in the comments below!

 Best Oatmeal Cereal for Baby

-Try out Earths Best oatmeal cereal as you transition from rice to oatmeal for your baby.
-It's definitely one of the best organic baby oatmeal options.
+Consider Earth's Best Organic Oatmeal Cereal as you transition from rice to oatmeal for your baby.
+It's definitely one of the best organic baby oatmeal options!

 What do you think is the best cereal for baby?
 Leave your recommendations in the comments below.